syl-nktaylor/collection_ansible-playbooks/README.md

 # ansible-playbooks
-A collection of Ansible playbooks to be used as reference material
+A collection of Ansible playbooks I wrote to be used as reference material